iotaledger/goshimmer/docs/003-markers.md

 * **past marker (PM):** A past marker of a message is the marker in its past cone.
 It is set to the newest past marker of its parents, that is the one that has the largest MI.
 The past marker of a marker is set to itself.

 ### The Marker Sequence
-Marker sequences are used to track the UTXO DAG branches, each branch corresponds to a marker sequence with a unique $MSI$.
+Marker sequences are used to track the UTXO DAG branches, each branch corresponds to a marker sequence with a unique *`MSI`*, and the marker sequences form a DAG as well.

 #### Marker Sequence Structure